STEM I: Life on Campus

-SPARK students are supervised throughout the program by a team of carefully selected Residential Advisors (RAs) who live in residence halls with the students and chaperone them throughout the entire day.
+STEM I students are supervised throughout the program by a team of carefully selected Residential Advisors (RAs) who live in residence halls with the students and chaperone them throughout the entire day.
 An average student/RA ratio of 12:1 guarantees that students will receive the personal attention they need.
-The RAs are trained specifically to support this program by two Residence Directors and the SPARK Community Director.
+The RAs are trained specifically to support this program by two Residence Directors, the STEM Community Director and Program Director.

-The RAs lead floor meetings several times throughout the program and facilitate community building among their cluster of SPARK students.
-RAs are not only supervising the safety of your SPARK student, but they are there to be a mentor and answer any questions concerning high school and college life.
-The RAs will be a resource to the SPARK students and serve as role models and mentors.
+The RAs lead floor meetings several times throughout the program and facilitate community building among their cluster of STEM I students.
+RAs are not only supervising the safety of your STEM I student, but they are there to be a resource to the students and serve as role models and mentors.

-In addition to the RAs, 2 Residence Directors and a Community Director oversee supervision of all SPARK students and serve on call 24 hours a day, seven days a week while the program is in session.
+In addition to the RAs, 2 Residence Directors and a Community Director oversee supervision of all STEM I students and serve on call 24 hours a day, seven days a week while the program is in session.

 Students live in Brown’s residence halls within walking distance of classrooms and dining halls.
 Students are assigned to double occupancy rooms on single-sex floors with single-sex shared bathrooms.
-Unless a specific roommate request is made, students will be randomly assigned to another SPARK student no more than 6 months apart in age.
-Rooms provide typical college furniture, and do not have central air conditioning (one fan per room is provided).
+Students will be randomly assigned to another STEM I student no more than 6 months apart in age.
+Rooms provide typical college furniture, and do not have central air conditioning (one fan per student is provided).

-Extended housing beyond Friday, July 24, 2015 is not available for SPARK students.
+Extended housing beyond Friday, July 28, 2017 is not available for STEM I students.

 Breakfast: 7:30am – 8:30am